kevingosse/kevingosse.github.io/content/posts/2020-05-12-performance-best-practices-in-c.md

 url: performance-best-practices-in-c-b85a47bdd93a
 canonical_url: https://medium.com/@kevingosse/performance-best-practices-in-c-b85a47bdd93a
 title: Performance best practices in C#
 subtitle: Non-exhaustive list of code patterns to avoid in C#, either because they are risky or perform poorly.
+summary: Non-exhaustive list of code patterns to avoid in C#, either because they are risky or perform poorly.
 date: 2020-05-12
 description: ""
 tags: